17 Best iPhone Apps for Identifying Plants

 But remember that you should use this app in conjunction with another plant identification app rather than using it as a standalone tool for identifying plants.

-However, this is because the Gardening Companion app is more of a general-purpose gardening companion than a plant identification app.
+However, the Gardening Companion app is more of a general-purpose gardening companion than a plant identification app.

 12. iPlant

-iPlant is a plant identification app available only for the iPhone, as its name suggests.
-Using this simple-to-use app, you can take pictures of and identify plants and flowers.
+As its name suggests, iPlant is a plant identification app available only on iPads.
+This simple-to-use app allows users to photograph and identify plants and flowers.

 13. Smart Plant